sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

  * primes_of_bad_reduction() and is_morphism() made to work for endomorphisms of subschemes (easy)

- * products of projective space (Ben Hutz)

  * dynamics on Wehler K3 surfaces (Joao de Faria)

  * error_bound computation for canonical height in dimension > 1

- * update affine space to include the appropriate functionality from projective space

  * enumeration of points of small height over number fields for affine and projective spaces